Utah Administrative Code

 (2) All elk must be inspected for inventory purposes within 60 days before a license renewal can be issued.

-(3) All elk must be inspected when any change of ownership, moving out of state, leaving the facility, slaughter or selling of elk products, such as antlers, occurs except as indicated in (f) below.
+(3) All elk must be inspected when any change of ownership, movement out of state, leaving the facility, or slaughter occurs except as indicated in (f) below.